Pixel Grip

 Pixel Grip is an American electronic music group, formed in Chicago, Illinois.
 The band consists of vocalist Rita Lukea and producers Tyler Ommen and Jonathon Freund.
-The band has become known for their energetic live performances and their fusion of dark wave, minimal synth, and EBM with catchy pop hooks.
-The band is largely inspired by the queer music scene emerging from clubs and discos in last several decades.
+The band is known for their energetic live performances and their fusion of dark wave, minimal synth, and EBM with catchy pop hooks.
+The band is largely inspired by the queer music scene emerging from clubs and discos in the last several decades.